-Duke engineers honored for research improving ophthalmic image processing and resolution and contributions to statistical signal and sensor array processing for radar and sonar
+Duke engineers honored for research improving ophthalmic image processing and resolution and contributions to statistical signal and sensor array processing

 Sina Farsiu, the Paul Ruffin Scarborough Associate Professor of Engineering, and Jeffrey Krolik, professor of electrical and computer engineering, have been named fellows of the Institute of Electrical and Electronics Engineers (IEEE), the world’s largest technical professional organization dedicated to advancing technology for the benefit of humanity.

 Each year, following a rigorous evaluation procedure, the IEEE Fellow Committee recommends a select group of recipients for elevation to IEEE fellow.
 Less than 0.1 percent of voting members are selected annually for this honor.

 With appointments in biomedical engineering, ophthalmology, electrical and computer engineering, and computer science, Farsiu was recognized for his “contributions to multi-frame super resolution and ophthalmic image processing.”
 Farsiu’s foundational contributions to the field of multi-frame super-resolution has been utilized in a variety of imaging systems from cell phone cameras to digital microscopes to capture high-quality images without the need to use expensive imaging hardware

 On another front, for more than a decade at Duke, Farsiu has been a trail-blazer in introducing modern image processing and computation methods in the field of ophthalmic imaging.
 For example, Farsiu has helped produce the first portable adaptive optics scanning laser ophthalmoscopy (AOSLO) which can show researchers the neurons in the eye in vivo.
 He has also developed the first AI algorithm that can autonomously locate difficult-to-spot photoreceptors on AOSLO images.